 Jennifer was recently seen on ABC News discussing the marriage recognition in Maryland and marriage in the District of Columbia specifically regarding the impact on GLBT clients considering becoming parents.

 Jennifer has extensive experience in finalizing adoptions for the LGBT community in Maryland and the District of Columbia.
 If a birth family is placing their child with a LGBT family, she will work with the LGBT family to create an adoption plan with the birth family so that the adoptive parents may bring the child home directly from the hospital.
 She handles every aspect of the adoption from the adoption plan, ICPC processing and finalization.

 Client feedback demonstrates that Jennifer is one of the top adoption attorneys for the LGBT community.
 To read the client comments, look Jennifer up on www.avvo.com.
 Jennifer offers no cost in person initial consultations for LGBT families interested in adoption.
 Uncontested second parent adoptions are handled on a capped fee basis and Jennifer is the most competitively priced attorney handling second parent adoptions in the area.

-In the District of Columbia and throughout the state of Maryland, gay and lesbian individuals— both single individuals and couples— are eligible to adopt through an agency, foster care or through a private placement adoption.
+In the District of Columbia and throughout the state of Maryland and now Virginia, gay and lesbian individuals— both single individuals and couples— are eligible to adopt through an agency, foster care or through a private placement adoption.